PRODUCTS FOR ARTHRITIC DOGS

 Standard legal disclaimer: Although we or our clients may have used some of the products on this page, most are here only because someone told us, we saw their advertising, or we ran across their web page.
 We can’t vouch for any of these products or their companies, but if something looks like it may be helpful for your pet, please contact the company directly and find out for yourself.
 Conversely, if you know of any helpful products for arthritic dogs that you think we should include on this page, please eMail us by clicking on the “Send eMail” link at the very bottom frame of the page, and tell us the appropriate information to include in the future.

 Slippery floors are trouble for the weak dog.
 Many a dog can exhaust himself trying to rise on a hard wood or tile floor.
 Rubber shoes for dogs have been used to protect the paws of performance and rescue dogs.
 They also help for negotiating slippery floors.
+Since the introduction of boots, other products have been introduced to support mobility on slippery floors.
+Here are some links to some helpful products:

 HANDLES AND SPECIAL LEASHES